ctron/csaf-walker/csaf/csaf-cli/README.md

 The idea behind that is that it is possible to split up the process of downloading and processing documents.

-If a source string can be parsed as a URL, it is processes as an HTTP/HTTPS source.
-Otherwise, it will be used as a file system location.
+If a source string can be parsed as an `https` URL, it must point to the provider metadata.
+If the source string is a `file` URL, it needs to point to a local file system location created by `sync` or `download`.
+Otherwise, the source must be a domain name that will be used for discovering the CSAF provider metadata according to the specification.

 **NOTE:** The structure of the filesystem storage is currently not considered an API.
 It is only guaranteed that whatever is store can be read back by tools of the same version.
 Also, is it currently not a format which can be